slvg01/3_openspace_organizer/README.md

 - possibility to add a table if the room is full
 - possibility to integrate an Excel "conditions" list → X wants to be seated next to Y, or X doesn't want to be seated next to Y
 - Improve the algorithm to avoid having someone alone at a table

+## Installation and running
+- built on python version 3.11.5: [Python interpreter](https://www.python.org/downloads/) at minima is needed  or [IDE](https://code.visualstudio.com/download)
+- clone the full repo including the src folder that contains the class and function script
+- script are built with relative path thus launch from:   openspace-organizer> python main.py
+- you must have a csv file with the names to load in the main directory.
+A default file callded colleagues.csv is preloaded.
+If you change that file name please change the load instruction accordingly on main.py
+- you may change the nb of seats per table in the table.py script, class Table argument - default is 4
+- you change the nb of table in the openspace.py script class OpenSpace argument -default is 6